 Why create a shareholders’ agreement?

-When you first incorporate a company, you will adopt Articles of Association which act as the company’s rulebook.
+When you incorporate a company, you need to adopt Articles of Association which act as the company’s rulebook.
 Most contractors simply use the model articles provided by Companies House.

 Although the Articles cover most aspects of running a company, they are governed by company law and must be lodged with Companies House, and be available for public inspection.

 A Shareholders’ Agreement, which will often be created in conjunction with the Articles, offers a great deal of flexibility for making future changes and adjustments to the rules which govern a company.
 Unlike the Articles, they provide a lot more detail on the rights of shareholders.